Force 10 from Navarone poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to The team is captured by Chetniks who are collaborating with the Germans.
 They must now survive as prisoners while finding a way to complete both missions from within enemy control., moving from reaction to action.

 The Collapse moment at 85 minutes (74% through) represents the emotional nadir.
 Here, The team reaches the bridge but discovers it's impossible to destroy with conventional explosives - it's too massive and well-defended.
-Their mission appears to have failed, and partisan fighters are dying around them as German tanks approach., demonstrates the protagonist at their lowest point.
+Their mission appears to have failed, and partisan fighters are dying around them as German tanks approach., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 80% of the runtime.
 Miller realizes they can't destroy the bridge directly, but they can destroy the upstream dam and let the resulting flood take out the bridge.
 This improvised solution synthesizes their demolitions expertise with local knowledge from the partisans., demonstrating the transformation achieved throughout the journey.